pierre-rouleau/usrhome/readme.rst

   the `Z Shell`_ and Bash,
 - support multiple computers:

   - the configuration infrastructure logic is held inside this USRHOME Git repository,
   - the user-specific configuration logic for several computers or VMs is stored inside a *sibling*, private, repository; the *usrcfg*.

-- All shell configuration files are symbolic links to `USRHOME dot files`_, allowing the logic to be under VCS control.
+With USRHOME, all user shell configuration dot files (such as your ``~/.bashrc``) are turned into symbolic links to `USRHOME dot files`_, allowing the logic to be under VCS control.

 USRHOME repository files provides the basic shell configuration infrastructure logic.
 It uses your own personal/private configuration logic stored into your